Perfect Trailer Tire Pressure for Towing Your Boat

 Importance of Correct Tire Pressure

 When tires are under-inflated, their shape changes, increasing contact with the road.
-This can cause excessive heat build-up leading to tire failure.
-On the other hand, over-inflated tires can cause a bumpy ride and make your trailer more susceptible to damage from road hazards.
+This can cause excessive heat build-up leading to tire failure, often at highway speeds where the consequences are severe.
+On the other hand, over-inflated tires can cause a bumpy ride and make your trailer more susceptible to damage from road hazards like potholes.

-• Improved Safety: Properly inflated tires maintain traction, stability, and vehicle control.
+• Improved Safety: Properly inflated tires maintain traction, stability, and vehicle control even in emergency maneuvers.

-• Enhanced Fuel Efficiency: Correct pressure reduces rolling resistance.
+• Enhanced Fuel Efficiency: Correct pressure reduces rolling resistance, saving fuel over long hauls.

-• Extended Tire Life: Balanced pressure ensures even wear of your tires.
+• Extended Tire Life: Balanced pressure ensures even wear of your tires, maximizing your investment.

-• Better Handling: Proper inflation allows for optimal load distribution.
+• Better Handling: Proper inflation allows for optimal load distribution across the trailer axles.

 Recommended Tire Pressure

 The recommended tire pressure for your trailer is usually found on a placard on the trailer frame or in the owner’s manual.
 This information is based on the maximum load the trailer is designed to handle.
-It’s crucial to check this before starting your journey.
+It’s crucial to check this before starting your journey, as running incorrect pressure voids warranties and creates liability issues.
 The recommended pressure is expressed in pounds per square inch (PSI).

 How to Check Tire Pressure